giorgiovilardo/air-data/README.md

 A powerful tool for analyzing StackOverflow Survey data using a star schema design in DuckDB.

+## Implementation details

+In the end, the impl from air and the impl from junie has converged to something very very similar.
+The CLI is basically the same.
+Junie however, took a lot more time to get to a correct state, even with me knowing beforehand what was wrong or right.
+Air struggled a bit from the start, not knowing well duckdb methods, but got it very fast once it was able to import the CSVs.
+Air got the whole implementation basically zeroshot, after building the constructor.
+Junie needed a lot more babysitting, fewshot, was wrong many times.
+A big important thing is that Junie at some point went over the maximum context, leaving the project in a broken state.
+Luckily enough I had git!

 ## Features

 - **Star Schema Design**: Efficiently organized data with fact and dimension tables